puppetlabs-toy-chest/puppetlabs-openstack/examples/allinone/README.md

+# Allinone deployment

+## Notes about the Swift deployment example

+This example setup configures control, compute, network, and block storage on a single node.

+## Notes about setting up Vagrant and VMWare

-A few notes on using Vagrant and VMWare Fusion to test the Havana module:
+A few notes on using Vagrant and VMWare Fusion to test the OpenStack module:

 Five networks need to be setup in VMWare Fusion.
 The default net for Vagrant, and the four OpenStack networks.